gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie blushed.
-Her "knitting" consisted of two balls of yarn, a pair of needles, and an endless series of romance novels featuring wealthy men with smoldering eyes who didn't realize how empty their rich, idle lives were until they met the right woman, who was inevitably a poor but honest woman and almost always a sailor.
+Her "knitting" consisted of two balls of yarn, a pair of needles, and an endless series of romance novels featuring wealthy strangers with smoldering eyes who didn't realize how empty their rich, idle lives were until they met the right woman, who was inevitably a poor but honest sailor.
-The books were churned out by a core in Rothera, and their implausibility, steamy dialogue, and frequent anachronisms only added to the thrill Iffy felt whenever she managed to sneak a look at her aunt's tablet.
+The books were churned out by a core in Rothera that had spent the war feeding disinformation to rebel bots.
+Their implausibility, steamy dialogue, and frequent anachronisms only added to the thrill Iffy felt whenever she managed to "borrow" her aunt's tablet.

 "Never you mind about my knitting,"
-Aunt Naggie said.
+Aunt Naggie said primly.
-"Your uncle wants you on night watch tonight, so you best get a nap an' I'll wake you in a few."
+"Your on watch again tonight,
+so you best get a nap an' I'll wake you in a few."
-She tousled her niece's hair as Iffy groaned, then kissed the top of her head.
+She kissed the top of her foster daughter's head as Iffy groaned.
 "Off with you now."

-Wales was back on the thwart at the stern when Iffy got topside, his empty bowl of curry set on the deck beside him.
+Wales was back on the thwart at the stern when Iffy got topside, his empty bowl on the deck beside him.
 She hesitated,
-wanting to talk to him some more but not knowing what to say, then slipped into the converted storage locker that was the only place in the world she could truly call her own.
+wanting to talk but not knowing what to say, then slipped silently into her converted storage locker.
-Taken by a sudden restlessness, she spent five furious minutes rearranging her meager possessions before flopping down on her bed and pulling out her older's nature book.
+Taken by a sudden restlessness, she spent five minutes rearranging her meager possessions before flopping down on her bed and pulling out her older's nature book.
 The giraffe, the tiger, the wolf with her sad, intelligent eyes...
 She slammed the book closed,
 tucked it under her pillow,
-and squeezed her eyes shut.
+and squeezed her eyes shut,
-Sleep was a long time coming.
+half-hoping for another nightmare just so that *something* would  happen.

-A soft chime from her tablet woke her a couple of hours later.
+A soft chime in her ear woke her.
 Bleary-eyed,
 she sat up,
 stretched,
 and scraped the sleep from the corners of her eyes.
-Her windowless cabin was completely dark, but her hands didn't need light to find her clothes on the floor beside her foam slab.
+Her windowless room was completely dark, but her hands found her clothes on the floor beside her foam slab.
 She pulled them on over the onesie she had slept in, slipped her feet into her boots, and went out to face another day on the southern ocean.

-Aunt Naggie nodded at her when she reached the main cabin.
+Aunt Naggie nodded at her when she reached the pilot house.
 "Sleep aright?" she asked.

 Iffy yawned and plopped herself onto the stool beside her aunt.
 "Fine.
-How's it lookin'?"
+How's she doin'?"
 She studied the control panel for a moment.
-There was a bit too much tension in the mainsail, and wind drag over the hull was still half again what the manual she had practically memorized said it ought to be, but her practiced eyes didn't see anything out of the ordinary.
+There was a bit too much tension in the mainsail, and wind drag over the hull was still half again what the core claimed it ought to be, but that was all normal.
 She wondered wistfully what it would be like to have tech in her head like Wales did so that she could feel the ship the way she felt the sun on her face or the sting of the spray on her skin in a high sea.
-She knew it would never happen---tech like that had to be implanted at birth so that the brain could make pathways to use it---but she had once paid two carefully-hoarded rand to use a VR rig at Halley's midsummer carnival, and she had dreamed of *being* the *Guinevere* ever since.
+She knew it would never happen: tech like that had to be implanted at birth so that the brain could make pathways to use it.
+But she had once paid two carefully-hoarded rand for five minutes under an induction headset at Halley's midwinter carnival, and had fantasized about being the *Guinevere* ever since.

 Aunt Naggie nudged her.
 "Wake up, sleepy head," she chided gently.